 - 3 tablespoons chia meal or flax meal

-- 3 tablespoons coconut oil melted or other oil
+- 1/4 cup coconut oil or other oil or butter

 - 1 2/3 cup gluten free oat flour make your own by whirring gf rolled oats in a coffee grinder or high powered blender I have also replaced 2/3 cup with other medium weight flours like sorghum and brown rice successfully.
 I bet teff would be awesome in these!

 - 1/2 cup cocoa powder I like Dagoba

 - 1 teaspoon sea salt